 What is breast ultrasound?

 Breast ultrasound is an imaging test that uses sound waves to look at the inside of your breasts.
 It can help your healthcare provider find breast problems.
-It also lets your healthcare provider see how well blood is flowing to areas in your breasts.
-This test is often used when a change has been seen on a mammogram or when a change is felt, but doesn't show up on a mammogram.

 Why might I need a breast ultrasound?

 A breast ultrasound is most often used to find out if a change seen on a mammogram or felt during a physical exam is a cyst filled with fluid or a solid tumor.